 They inspected me and my Knights.
 I had to brush off some of my skin sludge and let them see the sparkles to verify my identity.
 The Knights had their masks taken off and their faces compared with photographs kept in a book.
 Daniel had put on some weight since his was taken and for an instant I thought they were going to kill him, but they eventually let us pass.

 We threaded our way through the rubble of the Lair, heading for Adder’s residence.
-Weirdly, the Lair is much more ruined and decrepit than the greater Shington area.
+Weirdly, the Lair was much more ruined and decrepit than the greater Shington area.
 Prevailer’s preference.
 Wreckage suited Her.

 Adder lived in an old apartment building.
 He didn’t have any Knights or servants around, and I knew from experience that if I brought mine up with me he’d talk to them as much to me.
 I left them outside and headed in to meet him.
 I took the stairs up to his floor, knocked on his door.
 After a moment I heard the door unlatch and he opened it up.